How to Enter the Chinese Market for Retail eCommerce

 Accept Payments from Chinese Consumers the Easy Way

-To engage Chinese consumers in cross-border eCommerce, retailers should take advantage of locally preferred payment methods like Alipay, WeChat Pay and ChinaUnion Pay mobile wallets.
+To engage Chinese consumers in cross-border eCommerce, retailers exploring how to enter the Chinese market should take advantage of locally preferred payment methods like Alipay, WeChat Pay and ChinaUnion Pay mobile wallets.

 Citcon offers one simple integration for 100+ mobile wallets, including Alipay, WeChat Pay, PayPal, and Venmo.
 To see how it works, request a short, no-commitment demo with a member of the Citcon team today.